suhanimehta12/hr-navigation-tool/README.md

 # HR Navigator — Workforce Intelligence Platform

-An end-to-end AI-powered HR analytics platform covering three core domains: recruitment prediction, attrition risk analysis, and promotion prediction.
-Built on Streamlit with scikit-learn ML models, matplotlib visualisations, and a PDF export layer.
+HR Navigator is an AI-powered HR analytics platform that helps you understand the full employee lifecycle — from hiring to retention and promotions.
+It combines machine learning models, interactive dashboards, and simple resume screening tools into one unified system built with Streamlit.

 ---